amin-nna/amin-nna/README.md

 - 👋 Hi, I’m @amin-nna
-- 👀 I mostly code in python and c++
+- 👀 I mostly code in Python and C++.
+_ ✅ I also code in Java, C# and JS.
 - 🌱 I’m currently studying Data Science
 - 💞️ I’m looking to collaborate on django_project
 - 📫 How to reach me aaminnnaa@gmail.com